 Written confirmation of works

-Providing a written confirmation of works is a separate duty and should not be confused with the safety report described above.
+Providing a written confirmation of works is a separate duty and should not be confused with the safety inspection report described above.

 Works before occupation